 Onward to picturesssssss! (to be read in a voice reminiscent of Oprah)

 One of my favorite things at the market (besides the world famous pupusas from Papusas El Salvador) is this fresh mango-on-a-stick.
-Without a doubt, it's the most awkward thing in the world to eat in the middle of a crowd, but it's just.so. good!
+Without a doubt, it's the most awkward thing in the world to eat in the middle of a crowd, but it's delicious!
 If you want it with an extra kick, order with lime juice.
 Taqueria 3 Hermanos is located on the north side of 2nd Avenue.

 Before we head home, I usually try to grab my madre flowers from the Flower Market.
 It's owned by the sweetest elderly couple in the Universe and they wrap your flowers in actual bundles of newspaper.
 I always think it adds a nice finishing touch to the "market experience" and it sort of makes me feel like I've traveled back in time to the good, old days.